jasonfellows/zen-scheduler/README.md

 # ZenScheduler

-This utility accepts string representations of meetings from the command line and packs meeting rooms like bins.
+This utility accepts string representations of meetings from the command line or an optional sample dataset and schedules them into n meeting rooms.

 To run the program with user input, execute `ruby zen-scheduler.rb` in your terminal.